-Add that to the fact that magpies have a reputation for being thieves too, and you’d say the magpie are the troublemakers of the bird world.
+Add that to the fact magpies have a reputation for being thieves too, and you’d say magpies are the troublemakers of the bird world.

 And yet, they’re not.
 Not at all.